Skip to main content

 My experience reading this book is one of horrified anxiety.
 What terrible thing is going to happen next?
 I hope to connect to my hope, that they will surmount these trials, but I'm not so sure.
 In a way it's perfectly set up to tug at my heartstrings.
 The father is off working in another land.
 The mother cares for a little girl and an elderly father in a starving Kolkata, where all ethics is out of the window as people steal food.
 There's a fragile preciousness as lots of things almost happen and the horrors build.

-I don't like the title, it makes you focus on who the thief is.
+I don't like the title, it makes you focus on who the thief is, but that is the point of the book.
 Beautiful cover art.

 The first apocalypse novel I read was Lucifer's Hammer.
 I remember thinking the genre had potential.
 I was on my honeymoon, and it all seemed remote.
 Now I'm older and my world is shrinking and I wonder if these kind of novels prepare you for aging, and I'm having nightmares, and this novel touches me very deeply.